 The Trust creates Shares at such times and for such periods as determined by the Sponsor, but only in one or more whole Baskets.
 A Basket equals 10,000 Shares.

-As of December 31, 2023, each Share represented approximately 0.0009 of one Bitcoin.
+As of December 31, 2024, each Share represented approximately 0.0004 of one Bitcoin.
 See "-Description of Creation and Redemption of Shares."
-The creation of a Basket requires the delivery to the Trust of the number of Bitcoins represented by one Share immediately prior to such creation multiplied by 10,000.
+The creation of a Basket requires the delivery to the Trust of the amount of Bitcoin (or cash to acquire the amount of Bitcoin) represented by one Share immediately prior to such creation multiplied by 10,000.
 The Trust may from time to time halt creations, including for extended periods of time, for a variety of reasons, including in connection with forks, airdrops and other similar occurrences.